Mining in Cornwall and Devon: Terminology and symbolism

-Several Cornish mining words are still in use in English language mining terminology, such as costean, gunnies, vug, kibbal, gossan, and kieve.
+Several Cornish mining words are still in use in English language mining terminology, such as costean, gunnies, vug, kibbal, gossan, mundic and kieve.

 Fish, tin, and copper together are sometimes used as a symbol of Cornwall because they show the three main traditional industries of Cornwall.
 Tin has a special place in the Cornish culture, the Stannary Parliament, and 'Cornish pennies' are a testament to the former power of the Cornish tin industry.
 Cornish tin is highly prized for jewellery, often of mine engines or Celtic designs.

 The houses at Penair School are named after four notable tin mines.
 Among the pubs whose names refer to tin mining are the Tinner's Arms in Zennor and the former Jolly Tinners pub in St Hilary.
 The pub sign at Zennor pictures a tin miner at work, testimony to its origins.
 The Jolly Tinners building at St Hilary was at one time used to accommodate the St Hilary Children's Home.